 the choice of a Midwife’s care?

-- Studies also reveal a host of other benefits like increased satisfaction, shorter labour, lower need for pain relief, high rates of normal births, and lower need for caesarean sections.
+- Studies also reveal a host of other benefits like increased satisfaction, shorter labor, lower need for pain relief, high rates of normal births, and lower need for cesarean sections.

-Midwives are also highly trained in the detection of complications in mother and child, gaining access to emergency medical care, and taking other appropriate emergency measures.
+- Midwives are also highly trained in the detection of complications in mother and child gaining access to emergency medical care, and taking other appropriate emergency measures.

 What is the importance